Bird: On the red carpet with Nykiya Adams, Jason Buda, James Nelson-Joyce and Frankie Box at London Film Festival 2024

 The Upcoming hit the red carpet during London Film Festival for the premiere of Bird, Andrea Arnold’s first fiction movie since 2016, after a foray into TV with Big Little Lies season two and documentary with Cow, which proves once again why she is one of this country’s foremost filmmakers.

-Chatting with the stars, Adams opened up about her deep connection with her character, highlighting the parallels in their rebellious natures, and praised director Andrea Arnold’s unique approach to filmmaking, which fostered a relaxed set atmosphere, allowing for natural, unforced performances.
+Chatting with the stars, Adams opened up about her deep connection with her character, highlighting the parallels in their rebellious natures, and praised director Arnold’s unique approach to filmmaking, which fostered a relaxed set atmosphere, allowing for natural, unforced performances.
 She also touched on the dynamic between her character and Bug, portraying a complex, sibling-like relationship rather than a traditional father-daughter bond.
 Adams reflected on her favourite scenes, including a powerful moment of self-acceptance symbolised by cutting her hair.

 Buda shared how the film explores the tumultuous journey of adolescence through a 12-year-old girl’s eyes, amidst gang violence and her father’s criminal ploys and told us about playing Hunter, both his vulnerability and lack of direction and stability, influenced by a lack of maternal presence.
-He shared the spontaneous, laughter-filled set dynamics and the film’s authentic depiction of overcoming adversity with joy, love, and magic.
+He talked about the spontaneous, laughter-filled set dynamics and the film’s authentic depiction of overcoming adversity with joy, love, and magic.
 He praised director Arnold’s unique, improvisation-friendly approach, which helped create the film’s raw, eye-opening narrative.

 James Nelson Joyce shared his excitement and gratitude for working with Arnold, praising her authentic storytelling, particularly in films like American Honey.
 He described Bird as a poignant tale of a young girl’s resilience in a harsh environment, highlighted by Joyce’s portrayal of a complex antagonist.
 He discussed his approach to embodying such a character without judgment, aiming to understand and convey the character’s motivations.
 Joyce emphasised the importance of trust and safety in performing intense scenes, particularly with his co-star.
 He hopes the film conveys a message of hope and resilience amidst adversity.